backstage/backstage/.changeset/perfect-coats-train.md

 );
 ```

-And the addition of a new switch case to the `EntityPage`:
+And the addition of a new switch case to the `EntityPage` object:

 ```diff
 -export const EntityPage = () => {